AngelNikoloff/Transformer_Prime/README.md

 Writen in c++ without any libraries.
 The point of this project is beginers very quickly to understand base architecture of transformers.

+Press "T" during training to see current level of text generation.